frcdesign/FRCDesign.org/docs/learning-course/stage1/1C-designMethodology.md

   </div>
 </div>

-The `Replicate` tool, which was introduced in Stage 1A exercise 5, is a very powerful tool for duplicating parts in assemblies. `Replicate` works by creating a copy of the selected parts, and duplicates the selected mate onto the selected geometry.
+The `Replicate` tool is a very powerful tool for duplicating parts in assemblies. `Replicate` works by creating a copy of the selected parts, and duplicates the selected mate onto the selected geometry.
 Note that the selected geometry must exactly match the origin mate geometry, eg: the hole diameter must be the same for replicate to copy a rivet.
 In your assembly, you use the select the face for replicate to apply to.
 What this does is identify all geometry that matches the original mate and then copy the selected components and mate to those matching locations on the selected face.
 If you want to replicate onto only specific holes, you can change the drop-down menu to "Match Individual Edges".

 ???
 Video "Match Individual Edges for Replicate"
     <video width="1920" controls>